kaylh/old-RetroBat-obsolete/readme.md

 ## Author

 - RetroBat Scripts by Kayl.
-- Many thanks to Lorenzolamas for testing and community management.
+- Thanks to Lorenzolamas for testing and community management.

 ## Credits